 The Spanish-Language & Latino Media Intern is part of a dynamic team that monitors and responds to print and broadcast media as it pertains to GLAAD's mission.
 Additionally, the Intern helps foster GLAAD’s role as a community resource nationwide.

 GLAAD's Spanish-Language & Latino Media Team serves as a resource to Spanish and English-language Latino media outlets to ensure fair, accurate and inclusive representations of LGBT people.
 For more information about GLAAD's Spanish-Language & Latino Media department, click here.

 - Assists in the growth of GLAAD’s outreach to Spanish and English-language Latino news and entertainment media and the Latina/o community.

 - Develops and maintains relationships with Latina/o and other community organizations and leaders in various states.

-- Assists in managing the organization's Spanish-language media strategies and outreach efforts.
+- Assists in managing the organization's Spanish-language and Latino media strategies and outreach efforts.

 - Helps manage training efforts and outreach to Latina/o community groups.

 - Maintains and grows current contacts, or access to contacts/spokespeople, for regional LGBT and mainstream media outlets and journalists.